riconaranjo/Elec-3907/Team Roles and Responsibilities.md

 - Software to take averaged sensor data and coordinate location of visitors
   - Three sensor values to triangulate position
-  - Most likely to be run on Raspberry PI
+  - Most likely to be run on Raspberry Pi